UserlandAlchemist/dotfiles/docs/audacious/README.audacious.md

-# Dotfiles — audacious (Debian 13 “Trixie”)
+# Dotfiles — audacious (Debian 13 "Trixie")

 A reproducible desktop configuration for a Debian Trixie system running on ZFS.
 Built to stay fast, understandable, and fixable.

 ---